craitano/picoCTF_2018_writeups/Cryptography/HEEEEEEERES_Johnny/README.md

 ### Problem:

 Okay, so we found some important looking files on a linux computer.
 Maybe they can be used to get a password to the process.
 Connect with `nc 2018shell2.picoctf.com 5221`.
-Files can be found here: [passwd](https://2018shell3.picoctf.com/static/0cae99a3ebd7de5e0547e1ff8da980a0/passwd) [shadow](https://2018shell3.picoctf.com/static/0cae99a3ebd7de5e0547e1ff8da980a0/shadow).
+Files can be found here: [passwd](passwd) [shadow](shadow).

+##### Hints:
+> If at first you don't succeed, try, try again.
+And again.
+And again.

+> If you're not careful these kind of problems can really "rockyou".

 ### Solution: